pullashradha/Restaurant-List/README.md

-User can create a cuisine | User inputs cuisine name | app stores Cuisine object and creates a cuisine page User can create a restaurant | User inputs restaurant name and cuisine ID | App adds restaurant name to cuisine page Display restaurant by cuisine | User inputs restaurant name | app outputs cuisine list for that restaurant
+User can create a cuisine | User inputs cuisine name | app stores Cuisine object and creates a cuisine page User can create a restaurant | User inputs restaurant name and cuisine ID | App adds restaurant name to cuisine page Display restaurant by cuisine | User inputs restaurant name | app outputs cuisine list for that restaurant No repeat names for cuisines and restaurants | User tries to add a new restaurant or cuisine, but the name of that restaurant or cuisine is already associated with an existing cuisine or restaurant | App returns an error page describing the situation

 ## Future Features